Investigator Financial Disclosure Committee (IFDC)

 - provide guidance about TTU policies regarding Investigator participation in human subjects research that may involve a FCOI.

-- Committee members and the Chair will be appointed by the VPR.
+- Committee members and the Chair will be appointed by the VPR&I.

-- The Administrator for Financial Disclosure for the Office of the Vice President for Research (OVPR) will serve as Executive Secretary for the committee.
+- The Administrator for Financial Disclosure for the Office of Research & Innovation (OR&I) will serve as Executive Secretary for the committee.

 - After an initial period of staggered appointments, each member's term will be for three years.
 Reappointments are permissible.